stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

 Once you click **Create** you will be brought to that Account's main page.

-Now that we have an Application, a Directory, and an Account, we can create a Group for that Account to be associated with.
+Now that you have an Application, a Directory, and an Account, you can create a Group for that Account to be associated with.

-Add Some Groups
+Add a Group
 ===============

 Groups have many uses in Stormpath, but the easiest analogy might be to think of them as labels that are applied to Accounts.
 These labels can indicate many different things.